Amadeo de Souza-Cardoso: Early life

 He established contact with other Portuguese artists residing in Paris, including Francisco Smith, Eduardo Viana and Emmerico Nunes.
 He attends the studios of Godefroy and Freynet in order to prepare for admission to the architecture course, a project he embraces, partly to meet family expectations, but which he ends up abandoning.
-He publishes caricatures in Portuguese periodicals such as O Primeiro de Janeiro (1907) and Popular Illustration (1908 - 1909).
+He publishes caricatures in Portuguese periodicals such as O Primeiro de Janeiro (1907) and Illustração Popular (1908 - 1909).

 The beginning of his activity as a painter probably dates from 1907.
 The following year he meets Lucie Meynardi Pecetto, with whom he would marry seven years later.
 In 1909 he attended the classes of the painter Anglada-Camarasa at the Académie Vitti and later the Free Academies.

-In 1913, Amadeo de Souza Cardoso participated in two seminal exhibitions: the Armory Show in the US, that travelled to New York City, Boston, and Chicago, and the Erste Deutsche Herbstsalon at the Galerie Der Sturm in Berlin, Germany, directed by Herwarth Walden.
+In 1913, Amadeo de Souza Cardoso participated in two seminal exhibitions: the Armory Show in the United States, that travelled to New York City, Boston, and Chicago, and the Erste Deutsche Herbstsalon at the Galerie Der Sturm in Berlin, Germany, directed by Herwarth Walden.
 Both exhibitions presented modern art to a public that was still not used to it.
 Amadeo was among the most commercially successful of the exhibitors at the Armory Show, as he sold seven of the eight works he had on display there.

 Amadeo met with Antoni Gaudí in Barcelona in 1914, and then left for Madrid, where the shock of World War I was already underway.
 His friend Amedeo Modigliani showed sculptures in his Paris studio.
 Amadeo returned then to Portugal where he married Lucie Meynardi Peccetto.
 He maintained contact with other Portuguese artists and poets such as Almada Negreiros, Santa-Rita Pintor and Teixeira de Pascoaes.
 On 25 October 1918, at the age of 30, he died in Espinho, of the Spanish flu.